List of men's national association football teams: Members of FIFA affiliated confederations

-The Union of Arab Football Associations (UAFA) contains Arab League member nations outside of the confederations structure.
+The Union of Arab Football Associations (UAFA) organises competitions between Arab League member nations.
 All 22 national governing bodies that form UAFA are also members of both FIFA and either the AFC or CAF.
 National teams from UAFA member countries are noted in the list below.
-The Arab Cup is the top championship tournament for national teams, organized historically by UAFA and by FIFA in 2021.
+The Arab Cup is the top championship tournament for national teams, organised historically by UAFA and by FIFA since 2021.

-The Confederation of Independent Football Associations (ConIFA) is an organization for teams representing unrecognised states, subnational regions, and stateless minorities, as well as teams from recognised states that have not managed to gain entry into FIFA.
-ConIFA is a successor to the Nouvelle Fédération-Board (N.F.-Board), which also organized tournaments for non-FIFA member teams.
-While none of the current ConIFA members are also members of FIFA, a few hold associate membership in one of the confederations affiliated with it.
+The Confederation of Independent Football Associations (ConIFA) is an organisation for teams representing unrecognised states, subnational regions, and stateless minorities, as well as teams from recognised states that have not managed to gain entry into FIFA.
+ConIFA is a successor to the Nouvelle Fédération-Board (N.F.-Board), which also organised tournaments for non-FIFA member teams.
+While none of the current ConIFA members are also members of FIFA, a few former members simultaneously held associate membership in one of the confederations affiliated with it.
 These teams are also noted in the list below.
 The ConIFA World Football Cup is the top tournament for ConIFA member nations.